Muchos Thank You’s

 Chapter 5 – The album Undisputed Attitude by Slayer was on the original list of albums that hit you "like a ton of bricks" that I wanted to mention (because it totally does).
 With the way the chapter unfolded, there was no room for what I wanted to say without veering significantly off topic.

-Chapter 6 – An album I did not get to reference, but really wanted to incorporate, was Lateralus by Tool.
-I wanted Foo Fighters to get a mention just because of the sci-fi reference in the band name itself, but I'm still searching for a sci-fi themed song (Dave....I have a few ideas).
+Chapter 6 – Albums I did not get to reference, but really wanted to incorporate, were Lateralus by Tool and Murder of the Universe by King Lizard and the Wizard Lizard.
+Each would probably take a full chapter for me to explain.
+I also wanted Foo Fighters to get a mention here just because of the sci-fi reference in the band name itself, but I'm still searching for a sci-fi themed song (Dave....I have a few ideas).
 Also, in this chapter, there was originally a section about the comic book series, the Watchmen.
 When I started writing about the X-Men and my favorite female super heroine, Jean Gray, the comic book section of the chapter took an unexpected turn.
 So, no DC Comics angle … yet!

 Part 3 – Acknowledgements & Omissions

 Chapter 7 – In this chapter, I mention a few rock stars who died before their time and what we might learn about life from those whose lives were so committed to and/or inextricably tied to the creative process.
 I was supposed to include a discussion of Nirvana and Kurt Cobain, but I just couldn’t bring myself to go there for some reason.
 So, it is here that I offer much love and appreciation to Kurt, his family and the members of Nirvana.
 Kurt taught me the importance of perspective: thinking that maybe “I’m just happy…” and not that I’m ….